chris-godinho/juggle/README.md

 - Task view with rearrangeable, editable tasks;
 - Customizable statistics based on user's logged events;
 - Four layout options for the dashboard;
-- Ten different color schemes;
+- Ten different colour schemes;
 - Welcome wizard, allowing for a personalized experience from day one;
 - In-app event reminder notifications.